 Let participants know why you or your organization decided to offer this opportunity.
 Is it for professional development?
 To increase employee engagement?
 To reduce conflicts between departments?
 To improve workplace communication?

 Let participants know how you’ll use the profile results.
 Will they be shared with others?
-Will they be used in promotion decisions?
+Is leadership offering DiSC with the hope of a desired outcome?

 Some people will be concerned about the validity of the instrument.
 Be ready with a simple answer and more details if requested.
 Over 45 million people in 75 countries have used Everything DiSC.
 Wiley (the publisher of Everything DiSC) recently published an entire book covering their research (Everything DiSC Manual